Empyrean-Heaven/Ex-Nihilo-Aliquid_BN/README.md

 Description: Induce a state of crippling self-doubt in another, stopping them dead in their tracks and locking their limbs.

-Explanation: For a hefty amount FATIGUE, incapacitate a creature for at mininum 10 seconds and at maximum 60 seconds.
+Explanation: For a hefty amount of FATIGUE, incapacitate a creature for at mininum 10 seconds and at maximum 60 seconds.

 [Δ]Cat Out Of The Bag